 Business development is one massive task, and most of the time concerns the long-term growth of the business.
 It involves many people and teams working together to achieve a single goal which is business growth.

 Well!
 I said simply a few lines above but let me tell you the truth.
 It’s complicated and needs more elaboration.
 But worry not because I’m going to tell you everything.

 The Goal of Business Development

 You might say that the goal of business development is implied in its general definition explained above, and you’re right!
-The general goal range from Starting a Business, improving it, expanding it, and growing stats and numbers so the business itself can perform at its perfection.
+The general goals range from Starting a Business, improving it, expanding it, and growing stats and numbers so the business itself can perform at its perfection.

-It aims to business growth and improvement; to make a business better.
+It aims for business growth and improvement; to make a business better.
 This is usually looked into as the long-term added value to a business.
 Every task that is performed in order to increase clients, sales, profits, and revenue of a company falls within the category of business development.

 The goal is the same across all industries, but the meaning is different since each business defines improvement differently from others.
 In a business developer’s mind, improvement is higher sales for an eCommerce store and more clients for a tech company, cost savings for a small business, and increasing profitability for a manufacturer.
-The objective of every company for developing their businesses is different, but all leading to growth as discussed.
+The objective of every company for developing their businesses is different, but all lead to growth as discussed.